ansys/pyhps/.github/ISSUE_MODULES/class3.md

 _Enter here the description of the bug_

 ### Suggested User Action
-_Enter here the sugggested actions for avoiding the bug_
+_Enter here the suggested actions for avoiding the bug_

 ### Class 3 Signoffs
 - Report Writer : _Enter name_